Response to Member’s Motion To Advance Inclusive Low-Carbon Transition by Ms Grace Fu, Minister for Sustainability and the Environment

 7 As a responsible member of the international community, Singapore has been working hard to support a multilateral rules-based approach to address climate change.
 Singapore, together with Norway, co-facilitated negotiations that brought the Article 6 rulebook across the finishing line, after six years of protracted talks.
 Article 6, which governs market and non-market cooperative mechanisms towards emission reduction, was the sole outstanding issue under the Paris Agreement Work Programme.
 The agreement on Article 6 clears the path for the establishment of mechanisms that facilitate the transfer of emission reductions, or carbon credits, between countries to meet their climate targets, while ensuring high standards of environmental integrity.
 For countries with limited domestic abatement potential such as Singapore, these mechanisms will present new pathways to raise ambition, as Ms Poh Li San mentioned.

 8 At COP26, we also supported various global partnerships and initiatives aimed at raising global climate action.
 Singapore became the first country in Asia to join the Powering Past Coal Alliance to progressively phase out the use of unabated coal in our electricity mix by 2050.
 We endorsed the Glasgow Leaders’ Declaration on Forests and Land Use to affirm our collective commitment to sustainable land use.
-We joined various other voluntary coalitions, pledging to reduce global methane emissions, green government operations, and cultivate climate-smart agriculture.
+We joined various other voluntary coalitions, pledging to reduce global methane emissions2, green government operations3, and cultivate climate-smart agriculture4.
 Our membership in these coalitions will facilitate the sharing of best practices and collaboration with like-minded countries.

 9 Singapore will continue playing a constructive role to sustain the momentum for global climate action, and support fellow small states and developing countries to build capacity and achieve the Sustainable Development Goals.